 In stock for immediate shipping.

-A beautiful new publication with all-new articles exploring the world of classic horror movies, and only available direct from Classic Monsters!
+A breathtaking new publication packed with all-new articles covering the classic horror movie genre in our unique style – the Classic Monsters Annual 2022 is only available direct from Classic Monsters!

-The Classic Monsters Annual 2021 is only available right here on the Classic Monsters shop – you won’t find it on newsstands or with any other retailer.
-Inside you’ll find:
+The Classic Monsters Annual 2022 is only available here on the Classic Monsters shop – you can’t buy it on newsstands or from any other retailer.
+Inside you’ll find…

 - 84 pages

 - Packed with stills, posters, articles and info